Restaurants & Bars

 Santa Rosa County

-Sarasota County offers six dog and cat-friendly shelters:
+Sarasota County offers the following dog and cat-friendly shelters:

 North Port High School, 6400 W. Price Blvd., North Port, FL 34291